Is breastfeeding the same around the world?

 - In Mongolia, breastmilk is considered so healthy and appetising that even adults will occasionally indulge.
 It is not uncommon for a nursing mother to offer excess milk to her husband or another family member, and it is often given to the elderly for medicinal purposes.

-As this list shows, a woman's approach to breastfeeding (and willingness to do so for any length of time) could depend on what country or culture she's born into and the prevalent messages and customs she encounters there, although her personal taste, physical ability to breastfeed, increasing scientific awareness and global education also play a role.
+As this list shows, a woman's approach to breastfeeding (and willingness to do so) can reflect local customs, although her personal views, physical ability to breastfeed and education also play a role.